 It took us a while to find the glass collection.
 We followed the back-pack’s map through the vast museum, walking past a replica of Michelangelo’s David, through the world’s oldest museum café, and then up in a glass lift, to reach the gallery.

-The Garden at the Science Museum
+The Science Museum London

 Mathematics – the Winton Gallery

 On this visit, we went to the Winton Mathematics gallery, a space designed by Zaha Hadid Architects.
 A hanging plane from the 1920s demonstrated how maths was crucial in developing aviation as we know it.
 The children liked the visual impact of the Maths gallery, but the full-on interactivity of Wonderlab held more allure.

 Usually, the kids race straight for the interactive zones when we visit any London museums for kids, but I wanted to encourage them to look at more traditional exhibits for a change.
 So I guided them towards the Clockmakers’ Museum.
 It’s located in a beautiful, quiet part of the Science Museum.
 The Clockmakers’ Museum features over 1000 beautiful timepieces, dating back to 1600.
 The 300-year old grandfather clocks interested the children.
 Just like the one in Granny and Grandad’s house – only a lot older….

 The London Science Museum is a place that we return to every year or so.
 Collections change, and there are still parts of the museum that we haven’t properly explored.
 We could spend days there.